This course will introduce the students to a wide variety of art techniques.

-Projects will include paintings, printmaking techniques and a variety of mixed media.
-Students will be introduced to a variety of Art history periods and will research and report on artists from various cultures.
-Students will also maintain an Art journal that will include thoughts, ideas, sketches, notes from class lectures and any photographs or art objects that are of interest to the student.
+Projects will include paintings, printmaking techniques, and a variety of mixed media.
+Students will be introduced to various art historical periods and research and report on artists from diverse cultures.
+Students will also maintain an art journal that will include thoughts, ideas, sketches, notes from class lectures, and any photographs or art objects that interest the student.

 Community High School offers students the opportunity to participate in a Fitness Training class that is a more fitness oriented gym class that fulfills the state physical education requirement or elective requirement.
 This class allows students to gain confidence and improve all of the fitness components, as they exercise utilizing weights, treadmills, nautilus machines, workout programs and teacher expertise.
 The Psychology course at Community High School focuses on child development, the brain and behavior, sleep and dreams, sensation and perception, learning and memory, theories of personality, stress and health, and psychological disorders.
 In exploring these topics, students are involved in group discussions, experiments and projects.
 The class will view a variety of films relating to psychology.
 Students learn how to follow a syllabus.

-Spanish as a world language is taught over a three-year period.
-The first year of Spanish provides a solid basis in the four skills of understanding, speaking, reading and writing.
-This course aims to develop a facility to pronounce correctly and to converse in simple, useful speech patterns with an introduction to idiomatic expressions.
+Students learn Spanish over three years.
+The first year of Spanish provides a solid basis for the four skills of understanding, speaking, reading, and writing.
+This course aims to develop a facility to pronounce correctly and to converse in simple, helpful speech patterns with an introduction to idiomatic expressions.

 The second year of Spanish continues the development of skills in speaking and understanding the Spanish language.
 Students gain more experience in reading comprehension and acquiring vocabulary as the basis for writing.